carpeliam/at-journal-2024/src/entries/at-day-57-pass-mountain-hut-to-tom-floyd-wayside.md

 that I was right behind her.
 Oh well.
 Another thunderstorm!
 Waited this one out at the Mt Marshall trailhead.
 Felt a little smart not trying to hike through it, and my clothes were mostly dry after it passed.
-I m out of Shenandoah now, Front Royal tomorrow.
+I'm out of Shenandoah now, Front Royal tomorrow.